schoolyearhq/description/README.md

 ## The Problem
 - Millions of children in low-income countries are unable to attend school because their families cannot pay the annual fees.
-- Schools, teachers, and government-recognised institutions *already exist*.
+- In many of these countries, schools, teachers, and government-recognised institutions *already exist*.
 One of the main bottlenecks is **tuition costs**.
-- Existing charities often:
+- Existing NGOs and charities often:
   - Spend heavily on overhead, marketing, or “feel-good” activities.
   - Lack transparency (donors don’t see where their money goes).
   - Don’t scale, because they try to build new infrastructure instead of plugging into existing systems.

 ## Schoolyear Approach
 - Treat education as a **unit of distribution**, for example:
 - **€200 = 1 school year.**
 - **Verifiable impact** → for every unit funded, we provide anonymised copies of official enrollment/completion certificates.